bluz71/vim-mistfly-statusline/README.md

 ### mistflyWinBar

 The `mistflyWinBar` option specifies whether to display Neovim's window bar at the top of each window.

-By default window bars will not be displayed.
+By default, window bars will not be displayed.
 Note, Neovim 0.8 (or later) is required for this feature.

 Displaying a window bar is recommended when Neovim's global statusline is enabled via `set laststatus=3`; the `winbar` will then display the file name at